Suffragette poster used in a mixed media painting

-Emily’s most infamous act was when she supposedly threw herself under the King’s Horse at the Royal Derby in 1911, attempting to raise awareness of the suffragette movement.
+Emily’s most infamous act came in 1911 when she threw herself under the King’s Horse at the Royal Derby, attempting to raise awareness of the suffragette movement.
 She was knocked unconscious and died a few days later.
-You can see footage of this moment in the video below from British Pathé.
+You can see footage of this moment near the end of the video below from British Pathé.

 The London School of Economics has an online exhibition exploring Emily’s life using objects related to her, including her return ticket home from the races.
 This ticket has led some people to think that she did not intend to kill herself that day.

 In July 1913 the NUWSS organised a peaceful march from seventeen cities and towns in the UK to London.
 The women organising this march didn't believe in the illegal tactics of the Suffragettes and they wanted to show the peaceful, law-abiding side of the movement.

 Women (and men) from across the UK walked, cycled and rode horses to reach London's Hyde Park on 26th July, 1913.
 You can see some maps of their route over on the National Archives website.
 Over 50,000 people met there to show the government that they wanted voting rights for women.

 Because the suffragettes wanted to promote their cause as much as possible, they created lots of souvenirs, including jewellery, posters and accessories, such as this scarf from the V&A.

 The People’s History Museum in Manchester holds a replica of a game called Pank-a-Squith, produced by suffragettes, that was designed to teach people about the issues surrounding the campaign.
 You can find out more about the game here.